vitaly-t/custom-string-formatter/README.md

 Filter names follow a simple JavaScript variable notation: the name can contain letters (case-sensitive), digits, `$` and `_` (underscore).

-Filters perform value transformation in the same order in which they are specified.
-Output from the last filter in the chain goes to the formatter, to be converted into a string (if needed).
+Filters perform value transformation in the same order in which they are specified, as a pipeline, with the output from the last filter going to the formatter, to be converted into a string (if needed).

 **Example of using formatting filters:**